BuildOnBeam/beam-docs/README.md

 ## Contributions

-Beam is currently in a developer preview, and both the service and the documentation are work in progress.
 If you would like to contribute to the documentation, please open a pull request.

 ### TL;DR